 When you do experience diarrhea, you want to alleviate it as soon as possible.
 While acute diarrhea often subsides on its own after a few days (or a few days after finishing a course of antibiotics), there are some things you can do to relieve your suffering in the meantime.
 We’ve compiled this list of 25 helpful ways you can get rid of diarrhea to help you recover more quickly and get back to your normal life (click on a link for more detail):

-- Eat plenty of yogurt.
+- Eat plenty of yogurt and take probiotics.

 - Try some ginger.

 - Avoid foods and beverages that can cause gas or increase discomfort.

 - Consume liquids that contain salt and sugar.

 - You can also make your own electrolyte solution at home.

 - Talk to your doctor if you suspect your diarrhea is caused by bacteria or parasites.

 - Sip, don’t guzzle, beverages, and make sure they’re cool.

 - Eat bananas, which are easily digested and contain prebiotics.